tkaczmarzyk/specification-arg-resolver/README.md

 Json request body support
 ---------------------

 Also, you can specify value for specification in json request body.
 It might be useful when you use large number of filters for request because request url is limited in size.
-You can refer to the specification values by using `jsonPath` property of `@Spec` (instead of `params` property).
+You can refer to the specification values by using `jsonPaths` property of `@Spec` (instead of `params` property).

-<b>Warning!</b> RequestBody with specification values will be consumed during processing and will not be available for further operations!
+<b>Warning!</b> RequestBody with specification values will be consumed during processing and will not be available for further operations (i.e. ServletInputStream will return no data).
+If you need to use request body for something else (rather than just building the Specification), you need to use some kind of content caching/wrapping (e.g. in a servlet filter).

 For example: